veritrans/vt-Androidlib/README.md

 # vt-Androidlib

-### *We are in the process of depricating this SDK, and will be publishing our latest SDK Soon.
-Please contact support@veritrans.co.id for more information*
+### *This SDK is Deprecated by [Latest Android SDK](https://github.com/veritrans/veritrans-android) Please look there*.
+If you need any support with the old sdk please contact support@veritrans.co.id